 The first obvious optimization is to increase MR while staying within accelerator memory limits.
-With a MR of 482, we achieve a best-layer accuracy of 65.2% using 1536 features.
-However, since contrastive methods report their best results on 8192 features, we would ideally evaluate iGPT with an embedding dimension 8192 for comparison.
+With a MR of $48^2$ , iGPT-L achieves a best-layer accuracy of 65.2% using 1536 features and with a MR of $64^2$ , iGPT-XL achieves a best-layer accuracy of 68.7% using 3072 features.

+Since contrastive methods report their best results on 8192 features, we would ideally evaluate iGPT with an embedding dimension 8192 for comparison.
 Training such a model is prohibitively expensive, so we instead concatenate features from multiple layers as an approximation.
-Our features tend to be correlated across layers, so we find that we need more of them to be competitive.
-If we concatenate features from 11 layers centered at the best single layer, we achieve an accuracy of 67.3% using 16896 features.
-Note that we achieve this accuracy both working at low resolution and without 2D structure.
+However, our features tend to be correlated across layers, so we need more of them to be competitive.
+If we concatenate features from 5 layers centered at the best single layer of iGPT-XL, we achieve an accuracy of 72.0% using 15360 features, which is competitive with recent contrastive learning approaches (Table 2).
+Note that we require more parameters and compute to achieve this accuracy, but we work at low resolution and without utilizing knowledge of the 2D input structure.